rcseven/reactjs-time-bomb/README.md

 https://rcseven-time-bomb.pages.dev/

-### Disclaimer: This project is still not responsive for all screen size...
-(2xl and up only for the mean time)
+### Disclaimer: This project is still not responsive for small screen devices